The Power of Us

 About the Event

 Community, connection, and collaboration are integral to achieving our shared vision of a more equitable world.
-Guided by our mission and work to accelerate progress toward gender equality, this year’s Virtual Summit will welcome leaders under a free and virtual tent.
-We will convene and amplify the voices of experts and changemakers who will reimagine with us a future that is more equitable, re-examine the role of philanthropy to support systems change, and co-create dynamic and creative solutions for collective impact.
+Guided by our mission and work to accelerate progress toward gender equality, this year’s Virtual Summit welcomed leaders under a free and virtual tent.
+We convened heard from the voices of experts and changemakers who reimagined with us a future that is more equitable, re-examined the role of philanthropy to support systems change, and co-created dynamic and creative solutions for collective impact.
 We encourage you to watch any and all of these sessions on the agenda tab!

 Women Moving Millions is increasingly at the center of knowledge, connections, and activations within women’s philanthropy.
 We know that our partners are as committed as we are to advancing women and girls to achieve a gender equal world.
 Our partnership opportunities are designed to deepen the connection between the business and philanthropic sectors.
 Our goal is to create a transformational experience for our partners.
 We know that by working together, we can have a great impact.

 We are deeply grateful to this year’s Summit sponsors: Bill & Melinda Gates Foundation & PJT Partners!

 Virtual Summit 2020

 Gloria Steinem, Author, Activist, and Founder of Ms. Magazine – Watch the full session here.